What to Do if Your Bank Denies Your Business Loan Application?

 2. Business Credit

 Business Lenders evaluate the business's cash flow by looking at the operating account business bank statements.
-Business lenders want to see the daily business activities regarding Debits and Credits and how you manage that against the money you maintain in the business bank account.
+They are especially focused on your bank statement's placement in relation to your business's financial projections based on your transaction history.
+By assessing daily business activities with respect to Debits and Credits, they analyze how you manage these against the balance you maintain in the business account.

 4. Financial Statements